Spittal/vue-i18n-extract/README.md

 <h2>Introduction</h2>
 <a href="https://kazupon.github.io/vue-i18n/" target="_blank">Vue I18n</a>  is a plugin for Vue.js which makes the internationalization and localization very easy.

-However, managing and maintaning all the language files and the vue-i18n keys inside a project could be very demanding and **vue-i18n-extract solves this problem**.
+However, managing and maintaining all the language files and the vue-i18n keys inside a project could be very demanding and **vue-i18n-extract solves this problem**.

 Vue-i18n-extract performs a static analysis on a Vue.js project (which uses vue-i18n) and reports the following information: